top of page

 Despite being skilled swimmers and adaptable to various conditions, whale sharks are sensitive to disturbances caused by human activity, and tourist overcrowding represents a significant threat to their long-term health and survival.

-Impact on the Feeding and Behavior of Whale Sharks
+Impact on the Feeding and Behaviour of Whale Sharks

 Whale sharks are filter-feeding animals that primarily feed on plankton and small fish.
 Feeding areas in the Maldives, where currents bring an abundance of nutrients, are vital to their survival.
 However, the constant presence of tourist boats and swimmers can significantly alter their feeding behavior.